Hundreds of Brand New Teslas Piling Up in Junk Yards

 There are many simple explanations for why Tesla is again proven to be a total fraud.
 Here are three:

 First, and most notable, is a CEO preying on fear to inflate his ego (ponzi scheme).
-As soon as he heard people had fears of crashing (related to a Tesla owner suing the company), he started repeatedly claiming his cars will be able to avoid a crash (they can’t).
+As soon as he heard about people fearing a crash (related to a Tesla owner suing the company), he started repeatedly claiming his cars will soon magically avoid a crash (they can’t).

-He engaged in really, really targeted social engineering attacks to spear people, not just the usual bland exaggeration about product.
+Musk used this tragedy to start promoting his car as safe for drivers to fall asleep in.
+He spun common fears into disinformation about faith; engaged in really, really targeted social engineering attacks to spear people using false comfort, not just the usual bland exaggeration about product.

-When people said drivers who fall asleep kill, Tesla’s CEO jumped on the tragedy to suggest everyone should go ahead and fall asleep in his cars… which then killed them and/or others.
+When people said drivers who fall asleep kill, Tesla’s CEO jumped on it to suggest everyone should go ahead and prepare to fall asleep in his cars… which then actually killed them and/or others.

-Tesla safety has been this kind of an absurd lie since 2013, absolutely proven false since at least 2016, yet many still buy the car because they aren’t qualified to judge illegal claims.
+Tesla safety has been this kind of an absurd lie since 2013, absolutely proven false since at least 2016, yet many still buy the car because they aren’t qualified to judge such baseless and illegal claims.

-Belief in the lies gives them false comfort.
+Belief in the lies gives them false comfort, extremely dangerous for operating a vehicle.
 People in fact crash as soon as they start driving these catch-me-if-you-can lying clown cars.
-Tesla makes drivers worse, less safe than if they drove another car.
+The data shows Tesla makes drivers worse, less safe than if they drove another car.

 Oh, but isn’t there a boiler plate warning that tells people the opposite of what the CEO says?